Recovering Preferences from Finite Data: Application to monotone preferences

 {\mathrel{>}_{\textrm{sym}}}

-Continuing with the theme of intertemporal choice, we revisit the example in Section~\ref{ssec:preferences-induced-by-utility-functions}.
+We revisit the example in Section~\ref{subsec:Intertemporal consumption}.
 There is a good to be consumed at a sequence of $d \ge 2$ increasing dates $t_1, \dots, t_d$.
-The set of alternatives is $\Re_{++}^d$, and each element $(x_1, \dots, x_d)$ gives the amount consumed at each date.
+The set of alternatives is now $\Re_{++}^d$, and each element $(x_1, \dots, x_d)$ gives the amount consumed at each date.

 As before, we can hypothesize that individuals prefer more of the good early over less later.
-In the present environment, this postulate is captured by the dominance relation $\ggg$ on $\Re_{++}^d$ whereby $x \ggg y$ if and only if for every $k$,
+In the present environment, this postulate is captured by the dominance relation $\ggg$ on $\Re_{++}^d$ whereby $x \ggg y$ if and only if for every $k$, This dominance relation also captures the impatience assumption implicit in exponential discounting.
 In the same environment, \citet*{nishimura} suggest another postulate: that individuals are neutral to time while they still prefer to get more of the good.
 The associated dominance relation $\symm$ is defined as $x \symm y$ if and only if there exists a permutation $\sigma$ over $\{1, \dots, d\}$ such that for every $i$, $x_{\sigma(i)} > y_{\sigma(i)}$.

 It is immediately seen that $\ggg$ is open, and that, when $x \in \Re_{++}^d$ and $\varepsilon > 0$ is small enough, $x \ggg x - \varepsilon \one$ and $x + \varepsilon \one \ggg x$.
 The very same observations apply to the relation $\symm$.
 By a logic that is now routine, we get the following proposition.